Chariots of Fire: Filming

 The beach running scene was filmed on West Sands, St Andrews, Scotland, adjacent to the Old Course.

 The beach scenes showing the athletes running towards the Carlton Hotel at Broadstairs, Kent, were shot in Scotland on West Sands, St Andrews next to the 18th hole of the Old Course at St Andrews Links.
 A plaque now commemorates the filming.
-The impact of these scenes (as the athletes run in slow motion to Vangelis's music) prompted Broadstairs town council to commemorate them with a seafront plaque.
+The impact of these scenes (as the athletes run in slow motion to Vangelis' music) prompted Broadstairs town council to commemorate them with a seafront plaque.

 All of the indoor Cambridge scenes were actually filmed at Hugh Hudson's alma mater Eton College, because Cambridge refused filming rights, fearing depictions of anti-Semitism.
 The Cambridge administration greatly regretted the decision after the film's enormous success.

 Liverpool Town Hall was the setting for the scenes depicting the British Embassy in Paris.
 The Colombes Olympic Stadium in Paris was represented by the Oval Sports Centre, Bebington, Merseyside.
 The nearby Woodside ferry terminal was used to represent the embarkation scenes set in Dover.
 The railway station scenes were filmed in York, using locomotives from the National Railway Museum.
 The filming of the Scotland–France international athletic meeting took place at Goldenacre Sports Ground in Edinburgh, owned by George Heriot's School, while the Scotland–Ireland meeting was at the nearby Inverleith Sports Ground.
 The scene depicting a performance of The Mikado was filmed in the Royal Court Theatre, Liverpool, with members of the D'Oyly Carte Opera Company who were on tour.

 Editing

 The film was slightly altered for the U.S. audience.
-A brief scene depicting a pre-Olympics cricket game between Abrahams, Liddell, Montague, and the rest of the British track team appears shortly after the beginning of the original film.
+A brief scene depicting a pre-Olympics cricket game between Abrahams, Liddell, Montague (Nicholas Farrell), and the rest of the British track team appears shortly after the beginning of the original film.
 For the American audience, this scene was deleted.
 In the U.S., to avoid the initial G rating, which had been strongly associated with children's films and might have hindered box office sales, a different scene was used – one depicting Abrahams and Montague arriving at a Cambridge railway station and encountering two First World War veterans who use an obscenity – in order to be given a PG rating.
 An off-camera retort of, "Win it for Israel" among exhortations of fellow students of Abrahams before he takes on the challenge of The Great Court Run was absent from the final cuts theatrically distributed in the U.S. However, they can be heard in versions broadcast on such cable outlets as TCM.